XDesigns-gfx/Gimp-Plugins-list/README.md

 ⚙️	| Standalone Application/Framework | Represents large, external tools (such as G'MIC or Hugin) that utilize GIMP merely as an input/output interface, often yielding better resilience against internal API changes.
 💾	| Legacy/Archive Status	| Denotes a plugin optimized for GIMP 2.10 or older versions, where maintenance for GIMP 3.0+ is either confirmed absent or highly uncertain.
 ⭐	| High Utility / Essential Tool |	Identifies a tool widely regarded by the community as essential for extending GIMP’s core capabilities beyond standard functionality.
-🚩	| Verified Working |	Tested and confirmed functional on the specified GIMP version(s).
+🚩	| Independent / Use-at-Own-Risk |	Developed by smaller/independent devs; not officially verified. (⚠️ See disclaimer)
 🧠	| AI / Machine Learning Based | Plugin leveraging machine learning or neural network technology.
 📦	| Script Collection	| Bundled or multi-utility plugin collection (Script-Fu, Python-Fu, etc.).